 The undersigned states that the parents of ________________ are unable to pay the fee for testing for METABOLIC DISEASES because of lack of sufficient funds.

 All babies born in the state of Oregon must be tested.
 If a parent objects to the testing based on religious beliefs, they may choose to not have the baby tested.
 The religious objection must be stated in writing.

 Support for families:

-The Child Development and Rehabilitation Center, with offices in both Eugene and Portland, provides interdisciplinary clinical services for persons with developmental disabilities and other special health care needs.
-They also offer outreach clinical services covering a variety of special health needs in Grants Pass, Klamath Falls, Medford and Roseburg and community programs in most Oregon counties.
+The Child Development and Rehabilitation Center, has offices in both Eugene and Portland, provides interdisciplinary clinical services for persons with developmental disabilities and other special health care needs.
+They also offer services for special health needs in Grants Pass, Klamath Falls, Medford, and Roseburg.
+They also have community programs in most Oregon counties.
 Visit the Child Development and Rehabilitation Center website for more information about specific programs or locations.
 Their Portland clinic can be reached at (800) 452-3563 or (503) 494-8095 and the Eugene clinic can be reached at (800) 637-0700 or (541) 346-3575.

 Storage and Use of Dried Blood Spots:

 Newborn screening specimens are stored by the Oregon State Public Health Laboratory for one year and then destroyed.
 Research requests for use of stored dried bloodspot specimens outside of the newborn screening program are subject to approval by the Oregon State Public Health Laboratory through the “OSPHL Use of Human Samples” process, appropriate Institutional Review Board approval, and Oregon Genetic Privacy Statutes.

 Families may request that the lab destroy their baby’s specimen before the one year storage period by making a request in writing to the Oregon State Public Health Laboratory.
 Requests to return a specimen to the baby’s family must be done in writing through the baby’s medical practitioner.